 People with protruding ears, or ‘Dumbo ears’ undergo an otopexy.
 This is the process of pinning the ears back, so they no longer stick out.
 It’s critical to use a skilled surgeon for this procedure to ensure the ears look natural.

 If the earlobes are too large, the patient can undergo an ear reduction.
 The surgeon reduces the size of the ears, so they are proportionate to the face.

-Dr. Tom Bell or Dr. Mulholland each perform otoplasty procedures at SpaMedica.
+Dr. Tom Bell performs the otoplasty procedures at SpaMedica.
 The process begins with anesthesia; the surgeon may recommend either local, general, or IV sedation.

 Next, for ear pinning, your surgeon will make an incision.
 Incisions are generally made on the back of the ear.
 However, in some cases, incisions are required on the front of the ear.
 Dr. Tom Bell strategically places these incisions in the folds.